mgingras/The-old-mgingras.ca/_posts/2011-05-14-ShitSweeper.md

 categories: coding
 ---

-#####A twist on the classic game, minesweeper, where the consequences for selecting an incorrect tile are a bit more vile.
+#####*A twist on the classic game, minesweeper, where the consequences for an incorrect selection are a bit more vile*

 <p><strong>Built using:</strong>&nbsp;&nbsp;<span title="Java" class="pict-prog-java icon-2x"> </span>Java</p>